Public Safety Answering Point

 All dispatchers are trained to handle police, fire and medical emergencies.
 The center is manned by a minimum of five Dispatchers at all times - 24 hours a day, 7 days a week, 365 days per year.
 The HCCC receives information, evaluates, and dispatches emergency Police, Fire and service units in response to requests for assistance by the public.

-All Dispatchers are also certified in Emergency Medical Dispatch.
-This means that they have the specialized training to triage medical calls based on a series of questions.
+All Dispatchers are certified in Emergency Medical Dispatch and Emergency Fire Dispatch.
+This means that they have the specialized training to triage medical and fire emergency calls based on a series of questions.
 They can also deliver detailed instructions for CPR, childbirth and minor first aid.